electron/rfcs/text/0013-save-restore-window-state.md

 ## Future possibilities

 Introduce custom behavior under `fallbackBehaviour` and `openBehaviour` parameters based on community requests.

+* `openBehaviour` string (optional) - Special behavior when the window is opened.

+  * `openOnLaunchedDisplay` - Opens the window on the display that it was launched from always.

+  * `openOnPrimaryDisplay` - Opens the window on the primary display always.

+* `fallbackBehaviour` string (optional) - Fallback behaviour when position is out of bounds.

+  * `"snapToNearestDisplayEdge"` - Snaps the window to the nearest display edge.

+  * `"centerOnNearestDisplay"` - Centers the window on the nearest display.

+  * `"centerOnPrimaryDisplay"` - Centers the window on the primary display.

+We would need an algorithm that calculates bounds based on these parameters.
+During restore we would have to respect `openBehaviour` before restoring our state.

+Default `fallbackBehaviour` would be `snapToNearestDisplayEdge` if out of bounds.
+This parameter would provide a declarative way to define how the window should behave if it restored out of bounds.

+Both of these were part of the initial GSoC [proposal](https://gist.github.com/nilayarya/48d24e38d8dbf67dd05eef9310f147c6)

+The algorithm to restore window state is detailed in this [section](https://gist.github.com/nilayarya/48d24e38d8dbf67dd05eef9310f147c6#algorithm-for-savingrestoring-the-window-state)

 One particular cool feature would be to provide an option to restore the window on closest available display/space dynamically.

+The `bounds` property could possible switched from boolean to an object that allows more configurability and control over reopening windows on different monitors with different dpi scaling and resolution.

+We could add `allowOverflow` property inside the object to control the restore overflow behaviour (some apps would specifically like to not restore in an overflown state).
+In our current implementation we can have something like [this](https://source.chromium.org/chromium/chromium/src/+/main:chrome/browser/ui/window_sizer/window_sizer.cc;drc=0ec56065ba588552f21633aa47280ba02c3cd160;l=402).

+Again, everything is covered in this GSoC [proposal](https://gist.github.com/nilayarya/48d24e38d8dbf67dd05eef9310f147c6)

 APIs to allow changes in `windowStateRestoreOptions` during runtime for apps that want to let users decide save/restore behaviour.